iscoulfi/graphiql-app/README.md

 # GraphiQL 💻

 GraphiQL is a web application that provides a simple interface for creating and executing GraphQL queries.
-Rick and Morty API (rickandmortyapi.com/graphql) was chosen as a sample handler for GraphQL queries.
+[Rick and Morty API](https://rickandmortyapi.com/graphql) was chosen as a sample handler for GraphQL queries.
 The application consists of the following components:

 - Welcome page